coreos/rpm-ostree/docs/index.md

 CoreOS.
 It is also used by [Fedora IoT](https://iot.fedoraproject.org/) and [Fedora Silverblue](https://silverblue.fedoraproject.org/).

-Originally, it was productized as part of [Project Atomic](http://www.projectatomic.io/).
+Originally, it was productized as part of [Project Atomic].

 ## Getting started